Hyundai Tiburon: Marketing and branding

 The car is branded as the Hyundai Coupe in some European markets and the Middle East.

 In some markets the model is sold and branded as a Tuscani.
 For example, in South Korea, the Tuscani wears a circular badge containing a smaller circle of black and grey horizontal bars which is overlaid with a letter 'T' painted gold on the left and silver on the right.
-Even in markets where the car is sold as a Hyundai Tiburon or Hyundai Coupe, many by owners have been rebadged their vehicles with Tuscani emblems, so it is not unusual to find the GK with different badges than what the hyundai offered in those regions.
+Even in markets where the car is sold as a Hyundai Tiburon or Hyundai Coupe, many by owners have been rebadged their vehicles with Tuscani emblems, so it is not unusual to find the GK with different badges than what Hyundai offered in those regions.
 In Canada, a special edition of the Tiburon is sold as a "Tuscani edition".
 There was an unconfirmed rumour that Hyundai had considered a plan to branch off the Tuscani name as a complete sub brand for more exclusive, sporty, and upmarket models.
 The existence of the name is most likely to achieve greater sales where the Hyundai name has cloying associations with more budget products.

 In some markets, the badge was used with the Tiburon name.
 For example, the photo of the badge is from the front an Australian 2005 model Tiburon TS, which used the badge on the front and rear exterior with the Hyundai logo on the steering wheel.

 In some markets secondary badging may denote engine size and variations such as trim, wheel, and other options.
-These badges include GS, GT, SE and FX, although some use FX across the entire range available.
+These badges include GS, GT, SE and FX, although some use FX across the entire range.
 In certain markets, certain exterior colors are not available and identification may require noticing subtle local differences such as alloy wheels, spoilers or dealer fit options such as in car entertainment systems.
 These can all change from year to year and from market to market, so the variation is quite significant.
 One notable difference is that the 1.6 engine always has a single exhaust on the right hand side, in all markets where it is sold.